-In constructing the MSCI US Equity Market Capitalization Indices, MSCI has adopted a broad index structure that reflects the full breadth of investment opportunities across market capitalization size in the US equity markets in which companies and their securities are categorized into different market capitalization segments and indices that are defined by a fixed number of companies.
+In constructing the MSCI US Equity Market Capitalization Indexes, MSCI has adopted a broad index structure that reflects the full breadth of investment opportunities across market capitalization size in the US equity markets in which companies and their securities are categorized into different market capitalization segments and indexes that are defined by a fixed number of companies.

-1.2.1 Defining the US Equity Universe
+1.2.1 DEFINING THE US EQUITY UNIVERSE

-MSCI includes in the eligible US equity universe all listed equity securities of US incorporated companies listed on the NYSE, NYSE Arca, AMEX, and the NASDAQ, except investment trusts (other than REITS), mutual funds, equity derivatives, limited partnerships, limited liability companies and business trusts that are structured to be taxed as limited partnerships, and royalty trusts.
+MSCI includes in the eligible US equity universe all listed equity securities of US incorporated companies listed on the NYSE, NYSE Arca, NYSE MKT LLC, and the NASDAQ, except investment trusts (other than REITs), preferred REITs, mutual funds, equity derivatives, limited partnerships, limited liability companies and business trusts that are structured to be taxed as limited partnerships, and royalty trusts.
 When appropriate, some non-US incorporated companies may also be considered for inclusion in the MSCI US equity universe based on an analysis and interpretation of a number of factors.
 Some of these factors include the company's main equity trading markets, shareholder base and geographical distribution of operations (in terms of assets and production).